by the 100

 Message from CLIC Sargent:

 “CLIC Sargent is delighted to be the official charity for the Green Man Ultra Relay.
 Join our team today and help raise funds for children and young people with cancer.
 To take part in the relay you must have a team of at least three runners and a maximum of five.
-The entry fee for each member is £37.50 and we ask that each team pledges to raise a minimum of £500 (due in one month after race day).
+The entry fee for each member on a “Catered” basis is £29.00 or “Uncatered” is £19.00.
+We ask that each team pledges to raise a minimum of £500 (due in one month after race day).
 To register just click on our logo“.

 Upkeep of the Community Forest Path